 Were you accused of aggravated mayhem in California?
 Call us for help…

 If you or someone you know has been accused of a crime, per Penal Code 205, we invite you to contact us for a free consultation.
-We can be reached 24/7 by phone or on social media.
+We can be reached 24/7.

 (For similar accusations in Nevada, please see our article on Nevada “Mayhem” Laws (NRS 200.280)).

 - California Penal Code 205 PC.
 This code section states: “A person is guilty of aggravated mayhem when he or she unlawfully, under circumstances manifesting extreme indifference to the physical or psychological well-being of another person, intentionally causes permanent disability or disfigurement of another human being or deprives a human being of a limb, organ, or member of his or her body.
 For purposes of this section, it is not necessary to prove an intent to kill.
 Aggravated mayhem is a felony punishable by imprisonment in the state prison for life with the possibility of parole.”

 - See same.